rdsr/hbase-util/README.md

   - Deletes and re-creates all column familes
   - Enables the table again
 This comes in handy if the logged-in user has limited permissions.
-It also preservers split information, unlike truncate.
+It also preserves split information, unlike truncate.

 > (reset "conf/tables.yml")